According to Chris Guillebeau—traveler, writer and entrepreneur, it’s never been easier to start your own business.

 Now you’re probably laughing right now, but once you get started in business, you’ll quickly realize just how hard it can be to get away from that ringing phone, your to-do list, difficult decisions, people who depend on your business financially, etc.

 Try not to work through every weekend in the first year!

 When you see a good opportunity to escape, book a last-minute deal and skediddle!
 Click here for more on that.

 And naturally, I definitely recommend getting out into nature at least once per week.

 Sail.
 Swim.
 Bike.
 Run.
 Look after yourself and stay calm.

 You can do this.
 Let me know how it goes.

-Images courtesy of Dave Dugdale, DaveFayram, QuinnDombrowski, geteverwise.com, Cubosh, Wikipedia Commons.
+Images courtesy of Dave Dugdale, DaveFayram, QuinnDombrowski, geteverwise.com, Cubosh, and Joe the Goat Farmer on Flickr; Wikipedia Commons.